dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 Testing is very important part of every developer process.
 When writing code generators it is **must have** for me.
 Personally I wrote my code using UnitTest code and when I was done I get to integrate this code in application.
 In this section I will show how using Roslyn you can prepare test environment that allows you to execute SG in isolation.

-Every test should have **AAA (Arrange, Act, Assert)** structure - when testing generators we should have input and output classes for arrange and assert part because our test will read this sample and test if we generated expected output.
-Same as with templates I prefer to put input and output as separate files from which I'm reading in my test.
-When comparing I'm using extension method [**AssertSourceCodesEquals**](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators.Tests/Helpers/AssertExtensions.cs) that is removing all white spaces and compare code without them - this is because we don't want our test fail because of difference in some white spaces.
+Every test should have **AAA (Arrange, Act, Assert)** structure - when testing generators we should have input and output classes for arrange and assert part because our test will read those classes and test if we generated expected output.
+Same as with templates I prefer to put input and output as separate files from which I'm reading them in my test.
+When comparing I'm using extension method [**AssertSourceCodesEquals**](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators.Tests/Helpers/AssertExtensions.cs) that is removing all white spaces and compare code without them - this is because we don't want our tests fail because of difference in some white spaces.

 Our 'Act' part of the test is using two important things.
-First is one feature of Roslyn I was talking on the beginning - we can do code compilation inside code itself because that Roslyn is compiler as a service.
+First is one feature of Roslyn I was talking on the beginning - we can do code compilation inside code itself because that Roslyn is a compiler as a service.
 This process is very straightforward - we just give list of source codes of our project, add additional references we are using - in example I have added all assemblies from solution by project name to filter out all the rest.

 ````c#
 private static Compilation CreateCompilation(string source)